 Matzo meal: A type of flour made from ground matzo crackers, a great Kosher for Passover alternative for the traditional breadcrumbs.

-*Optional* mustard: Add a little mustard (Kosher for Passover) to the eggs for a little tangy flavor.
+*Optional*Dijon Mustard (or any mustard): Add a little mustard to the eggs for a little tangy flavor.
 Horseradish sauce or hot sauce are also great options.

 Seasoning: Experiment with different spices and seasonings to create your own unique flavor for the coating.
 Salt, pepper, garlic powder, paprika, onion powder, cumin, turmeric…